loteoo/hyperapp-starter/README.md

 This is an opinionated setup fine tuned to how
 I personally build webapps with hyperapp.
 If you're getting started with Hyperapp or with
-JS in general, you progressively use it's features as you learn and stick with what you know.
+JS in general, you can progressively use it's features as you learn and stick with what you know.